Are PHR and SPHR Certifications Worth It for HR Pros in India? What Are the Alternatives?

 Hi Leena,

-I don't think PHR/SPHR certification carries significant value in the Indian Scenario.
-I have a PHR certification and lot of the employers, even people in the HR dept don't know what PHR/SPHR certification is.
+I don't think PHR/SPHR certification carries significant value in the Indian scenario.
+I have a PHR certification, and a lot of employers, even people in the HR department, don't know what PHR/SPHR certification is.
+In any case, the certification is valid for a period of 3 years and has to be re-validated.

-Hope i was able to answer your question.
+Hope I was able to answer your question.

 Rakhee